Revealed: How Accurate Is Apple Watch Calories Calculator

 What to Know

-• Apple Watch calories are as accurate as they can be as long as your height and weight are correctly noted in the Health app.
+- Apple Watch calories are accurate as long as your height and weight are correctly noted in the Health app.

 Are Apple Watch Calories accurate?
-Yes, the Apple Watch is quite accurate at calculating calories burned as long as you have two important settings correct.
+Yes, the Apple Watch is quite accurate at calculating calories burned as long as you use the correct settings.
 We'll teach you how to improve your Apple Watch calorie accuracy by updating your height and weight in the Health app, recalibrating your watch, and making sure you are wearing it correctly.

 How Accurate Are Apple Watch Calories?